© Filmstill "I am the Rriver, the River is Me"

 Rieneke van Santen

 Rieneke Van Santen is a media professional focused on independent journalism in repressed societies.
-She consults with journalists and human rights groups in Iran, Sudan, and Russia.
-After producing films for a Persian journalism platform, she founded Dendezo Media Support & Productions in 2019.
-Her documentary "Sānsūr" on censorship of women in Iran won awards and reached millions via satellite.
-Rieneke is also an impact strategist, writer, and communication lecturer at The Hague University.
+She consults journalists and human rights groups in countries such as Iran, Sudan, Russia and more.
+After leading an independent Persian journalism platform, she founded Dendezo Media Support & Productions where she (impact) produces human rights documentaries.
+Her award winning film "Sānsūr" on censorship of women in Iran reached millions via satellite.

 Hasse van Nunen is a documentary producer at Een van de jongens, which she founded together with Renko Douze.
 She works with unique creators to produce impactful documentaries.
 To increase social impact, she co-founded the Impact Academy (now Impact Makers) with Bernadette Kuiper, promoting collaboration between funds, broadcasters and producers.
 This initiative introduced the role of impact producer in the Netherlands.
 Hasse also works as an impact producer.